diegoquintanav/diegoquintanav.github.io/content/pages/about.md

 # Hi there! 👋

 I'm Diego.
 This is my blog.
-I'm interested in how technology can help people and societies make smarter decisions, among other things.
-You can check my resume [here]({filename}/pages/resume.md), and you can also check what's going on with me [now]({filename}/pages/now.md).
+I'm interested in how technology can help people, among other things.
+You can also check what's going on with me [now]({filename}/pages/now.md).
+You can also check some of the music I listen to in my [spotify profile](https://open.spotify.com/user/11102438968?si=gpPHdO6HQCeP4-V3NGnOhw).
+I'm on a quest for ways to do meaningful work.

 Feel free to reach me at [my personal email](mailto:daquintanav@gmail.com) if you feel like it.

-My current goal in life is to maximize adventure and to minimize regret.
+You can check my [LinkedIn profile](https://www.linkedin.com/in/diego-quintana-valenzuela/) for qualifications.

 ## About the name of the blog